 Location: Port St. Charles, Barbados

 Thank you to all of the families and friends who have supported us along the way.
 We’ve made it to the Caribbean after several lengthy passages, and it’s smooth sailing from here.
-We couldn’t be more grateful to island hop in the azure waters of paradise.
+We couldn’t be more grateful to island-hop in the azure waters of paradise.
 A quick shout out to my family: Dad, I can’t wait for the SuperMac!
 Mum, I’m so proud of you for making it to Ireland.
-Andrew, congratulations for your college acceptances!
-Annie, I still find some of your fur in my clothes, and I miss throwing the ball for you.
+Andrew, congratulations on your college acceptance!
+Annie, I still find some of your furs in my clothes, and I miss throwing the ball for you.
 (Yes, Annie’s a dog.)
 Lastly, I have to say to the previous blogger, Josh, that I’m unsure as to why I resemble salt water taffy, but the entire crew seems to agree, so I guess I’ll have to roll with it.